 At Munich Airport, there's been a major expansion programme to handle the half-million people expected to fly to the city during the Olympic Gaes.

-At Munich Airport, there's been a major expansion programme to handle the half-million people expected to fly to the city during the Olympic Gaes.
+Background: At Munich Airport, there's been a major expansion programme to handle the half-million people expected to fly to the city during the Olympic Gaes.
 In August and September, the number of air passengers will be increasing by a quarter-of-a-million over previous peak periods.

 The authorities have spent 36 million DM(nearly four and a half million pounds sterling) on airport improvements.
 Construction work was finally completed in May this year.
 New arrival and departure halls were built, together with a complete new system of aprons for embarkation and disembarkation areas.
 With these facilities, the airport authorities claim they could handle six jumbo jets simultaneously -- should the opportunity ever arise.